jernoble/explainers/CaptionDisplaySettings/README.md

 ## Alternative Considered Usage

 One alternative briefly considered was to expose the users' list of preferred caption styles, their attributes, and all settings directly to web apps through a expansive set of APIs.
-However, this would dramatically increase te ability of sites to [passively fingerprint](https://www.w3.org/TR/fingerprinting-guidance/#passive) users, and was dismissed as an unacceptable privacy risk.
+However, this would dramatically increase the ability of sites to [passively fingerprint](https://www.w3.org/TR/fingerprinting-guidance/#passive) users, and was dismissed as an unacceptable privacy risk.

 ## References